ksarkies/Weather-Station/README.md

 3. Wind Direction,
 4. Rainfall,
 5. Air Pressure,
-6. Solar Incident Radiation.
+6. Solar Radiance.

-The solar panel provided for power shall also be used to measure the incident solar radiation.
-This is a measure specific to the panel type and is intended only for providing records of incident radiation for use in design of solar power generators having similar panel types.
+The solar panel provided for power shall also be used to measure the incident solar radiance.
+This is a measure specific to the panel type and is intended only for providing records of incident radiance for use in design of solar power generators having similar panel types.

 (c) K. Sarkies 07/05/2016